Now in the USA K-1 Fiance Visa Holder Summary

 To remove conditions, you and your spouse need to complete the following USCIS form:

-Click here for instructions on specifically completing Form I-751 and the petition to remove conditions.
+Also, see the instructions on the I-751 USCIS webpage.
+These instructions are on specifically completing Form I-751 and the petition to remove conditions.

 There are two fees for the Petition to Remove Conditions including (as of December 2016):

 - USCIS Biometrics Fee: $85 for each applicant including children